TudorZgimbau/TudorZgimbau/README.md

 # print("Hello world 👋")

 I'm Tudor, a developer and business enthusiast from Romania.
-I've been part of a startup founding team, launched my own product and collaborated on technical and business aspects for other projects
+I've been part of a startup founding team, launched my own product, and collaborated on technical and business aspects for other projects.

 If you want to know who I am and how I got here, check out my story: https://www.tudor-zgimbau.dev/blog/who_am_i